Rithik14/Rithik14/README.md

 <h1 align="center">Hi 👋, I'm Rithik!
 Great to see you here!
 <img width="100%" height="auto" src="Avatar2.png"/></a></h1>
-<h3 align="center">Currently, I am a student pursuing my bachelor's degree in Information Science Engineering.</h3>
+<h3 align="center">Currently, I am working as a Software Developer Intern at Riskonnect Inc.</h3>

-## 😁About Me
+## 😁 About Me

-- 💻 At the moment, I am aiming to upgrade my technical skills and develop web development projects.
+- 🌱 I'm passionate about exploring new technologies and am particularly focused on mastering **Salesforce**, which I believe will significantly enhance my career prospects.

-- 🌱 I’m currently learning **Javascript**
+- 🚀 My journey in the tech industry has just begun, and I'm excited to continue learning and growing in this dynamic field.

 - 👯 I am always open to collaborate on projects and innovative/disruptive ideas.
+Let's make the world a better place, one line of code at a time! 💡

-- 📫 How to reach me **rithikkumble@gmail.com**
+- 📫 How to reach me: **rithikkumble@gmail.com**

 ## 🚀 Languages and Tools: